KEY CORRIDORS

-mThe style of the house must be a modern interpretation of a traditional Victorian country house.
+mHomes identified in Key Corridors are mandated to achieve a modern interpretation of a traditional Victorian country house.

-Examples of suitable houses are shown below:
+Examples of suitable house designs positioned on Key Corridors are shown below:

 WINDOWS